danielvanc/danielvanc.com/src/pages/now/index.md

 ---

 ## Where am I?
- - I'm on the Isle of Wight and will be remaining so for the whole of January, unless plans change, which If so, I'll update here.
+ - Unless plans change, I should be remaining on the Isle of Wight for the whole of February.

-## Current focus
+## Work
-- Publish a 'Uses' page which will detail the tools I use for all my design and development work
-- Publishing a 'Colophon' page to give a good description of the tech that's gone into the site and any worthy crediting
+- Creating a 'Uses' page.
+- Creating a 'Colophon' page,
+- Adding enhancements across the site (for the next few months)
+- Working on branding for social media
+- Working on branding for Band website
+- Bugfixes (on going)
+- New blog post (on going)
 - Improving accessibility across the site (on going)

+## Studying
+- I recently purchased <a href="https://advancedreact.com/">Wes Bos’s latest course</a> on Advanced React, GraphQL and Apollo, so no doublt, that'll keep me on my toes for the best part of the month.
+On top of that, will also be spending some time going through the <a href="https://frontendmasters.com/learn/node-js/">NodeJS Core Course Work</a> and getting to grips with one of <a href="https://twitter.com/kentcdodds">Kent C Dodd's</a> latest courses: <a href="https://frontendmasters.com/courses/testing-javascript/">Testing JavaScript Applications</a>.
+- I have a daily regime of studying Music theory for around 20-30mins a day.
+Doesn't always happen but so far am sticking to it fairly well AND it's sinking in.

+## Life
 - Planning for our trip to Australia and Thailand at end of March, 2019
-- New blog post (on going)
-- Adding animations across the site (for the next few months)
-- Studying Advanced React, GraphQL and Apollo using <a href="https://advancedreact.com/">Wes Bos’s new course</a>
 - Trying to improve on my running time and distance
 - Get in better shape for the holiday.

-## Music I’m loving
+## Music I’m enjoying
 - <a href="https://open.spotify.com/album/5eMwZy5R5qZB3v3lBumnFZ?si=ymXECYNURimMEnsiC6hUqQ">Wombats - Glitterbug</a>
 - <a href="https://open.spotify.com/album/7avB9h2BU0gQGBr8bIR9EO?si=Ys59Zuc0RM-mlLLIKDmgzA">Tatono - Wanderlust</a>
-- <a href="https://open.spotify.com/album/1znCfApDa8RWLIRIjtbHk9?si=si7tAhPWSwi2VtiQ0nxAVg">Nightwish - Showtime, Storytime</a>
+- <a href="https://open.spotify.com/user/spotify/playlist/37i9dQZF1DX3Ogo9pFvBkY?si=OIRST8ZGRJmWFsmEyJUfyg">Ambient Relaxation</a> features many great focusing sounds for working too.

-## TV Show’s I’m loving
+## TV Show’s I’m enjoying
 - Sons of Anarchy (Netflix)
 - Black Mirror (Netflix)
 - Ozark (Netflix)
 - Game of Thrones

-## Films I’ve recently loved
+## Films recently liked
 - Christmas Chronicles
+- Bandersnatch (Netflix)

 ## Reading
 - Currently: Harry Potter and the Philosophers stone